-Draft National Culture and Heritage Policy and Strategic Plan for the Cayman Islands, 2017-2026
+National Culture & Heritage Policy and Strategic Plan for the Cayman Islands 2017-2026

 In late 2015 Cabinet tasked the Ministry of Health & Culture with developing a 10-year National Culture and Heritage Policy and Strategic Plan (2017-2027).
 A fifteen-member Culture and Heritage Steering Committee was convened which has met several times to date.
 Six focus groups were also convened, comprising a total of approximately 70 area-experts, each specialising in a specific area of culture and heritage which include: land-based heritage (including leisure and cultural tourism); maritime heritage; subcultures, governance and legal aspects; literary arts and oral history; visual arts, crafts and creative industry and performing arts and festivals.

-Using the information gathered by the Steering Committee focus groups and feedback from stakeholders and the public, the Ministry will create a draft of the policy, which will be shared with the public for a formal public consultation period starting Tuesday, 3 January 2017.
-The final policy and plan is expected to roll out over a 10-year period, from 2017 to 2027.
+Using the information gathered by the Steering Committee focus groups and feedback from stakeholders and the public, the Ministry has created the final policy, which can be viewed in its entirety below.
+The policy and plan will span over a 10-year period, from 2017 to 2027.

 The Ministry of Health and Culture recognises that an overarching, guiding policy and strategic plan must be developed to outline and undertake the national vision, goals, and objectives required to strengthen the systems, organisations and animators of the culture and heritage fields and to underscore the critical importance of culture and heritage to the Cayman Islands.